Godis715/Core-Sample-Analysis/README.md

 This project is developing as a part of educational practice by students from AM-CP faculty of St. Petersburg State University.

 # Run application
 Currently, it is possible to run application in **development mode**.
-Just clone the repo and run all batch files in the root directory.
 Firstly, go to **mainService** and execute command `python manage.py migrate` Secondly, run command `python manage.py createsuperuser` and follow the instructions.
-Finally, visit localhost:8080/ in your browser and log in, using credentials, which you had specified when create superuser.
+Finally, run all batch files in the root directory.visit localhost:8080/ in your browser and log in, using credentials, which you had specified when create superuser.